Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Lung Tumors

 What will I experience during and after the procedure?

 You will have a chest x-ray approximately two hours after the procedure to check for a lung collapse.
-This occurs in approximately 30% of patients, but only one in 10 patients will need to have a tube inserted in the space between the collapsed lung and the chest wall to remove the air and allow the lung to re-expand.
-If such a tube is placed, you may or may not need to stay in the hospital for further management.
+This occurs in approximately 30% of patients.
+However, only one in 10 patients will need to have a tube inserted in the space between the collapsed lung and the chest wall to remove the air and allow the lung to re-expand.
+If such a tube is placed, you may or may not need to stay in the hospital.
 Many patients can go home with this small tube and have it removed within one or two days.

 You will remain in the recovery room until you are completely awake and ready to return home.